TiE23/sab-f1-ui/README.md

 1) If everything installed correctly, now run `yarn start` (if you didn't get yarn, run `npm start`).
 1) If a browser window doesn't open for you automatically, open up a new browser tab and go to [localhost:3000](http://localhost:3000/).

 Currently 95% of the content of my project is under the "Workspaces" segment.
-Take a look a play around!
+Take a look and play around!

 If you get bad performance or flashing text its because you're in developer mode.
 If you want you can try to build the project and serve it in production mode.
 Run `yarn build` (or `npm build`) and then follow [this guide](https://create-react-app.dev/docs/deployment/#static-server) to find how to install the command line program `serve` and host the static site with `serve -s build`.